-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2,589 C1 Total first-time, first-year (freshman) women who applied 3,584 C1 Total first-time, first-year (freshman) men who were admitted 1,888 C1 Total first-time, first-year (freshman) women who were admitted 2,703 C1 Total full-time, first-time, first-year (freshman) men who enrolled 669 C1 Total part-time, first-time, first-year (freshman) men who enrolled 6 C1 Total full-time, first-time, first-year (freshman) women who enrolled 819 C1 Total part-time, first-time, first-year (freshman) women who enrolled 7 7
+Total first-time, first-year (freshman) men who applied 3,019 Total first-time, first-year (freshman) women who applied 4,658 Total first-time, first-year (freshman) men who were admitted 1,948 Total first-time, first-year (freshman) women who were admitted 3,087 Total full-time, first-time, first-year (freshman) men who enrolled 695 Total part-time, first-time, first-year (freshman) men who enrolled 13 Total full-time, first-time, first-year (freshman) women who enrolled 894 Total part-time, first-time, first-year (freshman) women who enrolled 8 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-year (freshman) men who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled